Rosemeis/hapla/README.md

 **hapla** groups phased haplotypes into local clusters.
 Use the assignments for PCA and genomic relationship matrices, admixture, local ancestry, or residual correlations.
-All commands run on CPU; clustering and prediction read VCF/BCF directly.
+Clustering and prediction read VCF/BCF.
+All commands run on CPU.

 **Files from before v1.0.0 are incompatible.** Rebuild clusters and downstream results from the original genotypes.
 Do not mix files from the two formats.